 Upon completing this course you will be able to:

-- Current and future state of the industry
+- State of the airline industry

-- Worldwide Slot Guidelines
+- Worldwide Airport Slot Guidelines (WASG): objectives, principles, governance, evolution

 - Airport slot allocation